 For some people there is only one local college, so they will have to attend that one.
 However, if you have more than one college available, be sure to check them out to see which you think will suit you best.
 Open days are a good chance to see what studying there will be like, and their websites will also have useful information.

 Do you want to study in a college or sixth form?

 You should make sure that you do A Levels in the environment that is best for you.
-Some people thrive in a sixth form rather than a college; if you think this is may be the case for you, it may be wise to investigate your local sixth forms.
+Some people thrive in a sixth form rather than a college.
+If you think this is may be the case for you, it may be a good idea to investigate your local sixth forms.
 Consider the differences between both and choose the best option for you.

 If you decide a subject isn't for you, don't worry!